Five Of The Most Prized Freddie Mercury Items Being Auctioned - UrduPoint

 - 'Bohemian Rhapsody' - Mercury initially planned to call one of Queen's most globally beloved and streamed songs -- and the third best-selling UK single ever -- "Mongolian Rhapsody".

-The revelation is detailed in 15 pages of lyrics and melodies, written in black and blue ink and pencil on stationery from the now-defunct British Midland Airways, that led to "Bohemian Rhapsody".
+The revelation is detailed in 15 pages of lyrics and melodies, written in black and blue ink and pencil on stationery from the now-defunct British Midland Airways.

 The songwriter at some point crossed out the word "Mongolian" and replaced it with "Bohemian".